pranav-k-jha/D3-Innovation-Distributed-Microservice-Architecture/README.md

-**Project Description:**
+# Sports Industry Digitalization Project

+## Project Description

+The Sports Industry Digitalization Project is a comprehensive initiative focused on creating a distributed system tailored to the unique needs of the sports industry.
+The primary objective is to digitalize and analyze lift-ride data obtained from multiple resorts across different geographical locations.

+### Key Features

+1. **Data Aggregation:**
+   - The project involves the seamless aggregation of lift-ride data from diverse resorts.

+2. **Data Analysis:**
-This project centers around the creation of a distributed system aimed at digitalizing the sports industry.
-It involves the aggregation of lift-ride data from various resorts spread geographically.
-The collected data is subsequently utilized for data analysis purposes, aiding in tasks such as identifying the most frequently used lifts and the skiers who engage with them the most.
-To accomplish this, the project necessitates the implementation of a server-side API along with the construction of a multithreaded Java client responsible for sending POST requests to the server.
+   - Utilization of collected data for in-depth analysis, including the identification of frequently used lifts and the skiers who engage with them the most.

+3. **Server-Side API:**
+   - Implementation of a robust server-side API to handle incoming data and facilitate seamless communication between clients and the server.

+4. **Multi-threaded Java Client:**
+   - Construction of a high-performance, multithreaded Java client responsible for generating approximately 10,000 POST requests to the server.

+5. **Error Handling:**
-The Java client is designed to generate a substantial volume of POST requests, approximately 10,000 in number.
-This client also incorporates error-handling mechanisms, with requests being retried up to five times before being classified as failed requests.
+   - Incorporation of effective error-handling mechanisms in the Java client, allowing requests to be retried up to five times before being classified as failed.

+6. **Performance Profiling:**
-Additionally, the project entails performance profiling through the calculation of various metrics, including mean and median response times, throughput, and p99 response time.
+   - Detailed performance profiling, including the calculation of metrics such as mean and median response times, throughput, and p99 response time.

-**Keywords:** Client-server architecture, Multi-threaded Java client, HTTP protocol, Error handling, Concurrency
+## Project Components

+- **Server-Side API:** Handles incoming data, ensures data integrity, and facilitates communication with clients.

+- **Multi-threaded Java Client:** Generates a substantial volume of POST requests, incorporating error-handling mechanisms for robustness.

+## Keywords

+- Client-Server Architecture
+- Multi-threaded Java Client
+- HTTP Protocol
+- Error Handling
+- Concurrency

+Feel free to explore and contribute to the advancement of digitalization in the sports industry with this exciting project!

 #### Create VM Instance on Oracle Cloud